Toddses/capify-press/README.md

 ### Commands

-* **cap local wp:local:install**: Install WordPress locally and set up the repo and database
 * **cap stage deploy**: Deploy the site from the repository to the remote server
 * **cap stage wp:remote:push**: Deploy the site and push the database and uploads from the local server
 * **cap stage wp:remote:pull**: Clone a remote repository and pull the database and uploads from the stage server